toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 Partners now have unlimited options in defining and combining bed types available for a given room type.
 Please review the [BeddingOption section](reference.html#/definitions/BeddingOptionDTO) of the API Definition for more information.

 Another change introduced in this space is to restrict room types to only offer 2 bed type configuration options.
-It is not possible anymore to specify that a given room type can be offered in 3 or more possible configurations and have guest choose between 3 or more configurations at time of booking.
+Partners can no longer specify that a given room type is offered in 3 or more possible configurations and have guest choose between 3 or more configurations at time of booking.

 #### Extra Bedding Definition

 Expedia also streamlined the management of extra bedding configuration.
-It used to be managed as amenities under a room type in V1.
+In V1, it used to be managed as amenities under a room type.
 It is now part of the room type resource.
 Partners who support extra beds like crib or rollaway can now give this information as part of the room type resource definition, along with any extra charge that customers might incur should they request these extra beds at the property.

 Example of how extra beds are provided within the room type resource:
 ```json